 The UCLA School of Law requires that your transcripts be submitted through LSAC's Credential Assembly Service.
 This service is included in the Credential Assembly Service subscription fee.
 If you completed any post-secondary work outside the U.S. (including its territories) or Canada, you must use this service for the evaluation of your transcripts.
 The one exception to this requirement is if you completed the work through a study abroad, consortium, or exchange program sponsored by a U.S. or Canadian institution, and the work is clearly indicated as such on the home campus transcripts.

 To use the Credential Assembly Service, log into your LSAC.org account and follow the instructions for registering for the service.
 Be sure to print out a Transcript Request Form for each institution and send it promptly to them.
 More time is usually required to receive international transcripts.

 Questions about the Credential Assembly Service can be directed to LSAC at 215.968.1001 or LSACinfo@LSAC.org.

-UCLA School of Law will request the applicant's law school report with LSAT score(s) from LSAC.
-All internationally-educated applicants must take the LSAT but are not required to take the Test of English as a Foreign Language (TOEFL).
+UCLA School of Law will request the applicant's law school report, including any LSAT score(s), from LSAC.
+All internationally-educated applicants must take the LSAT or the GRE but are not required to take the Test of English as a Foreign Language (TOEFL).